puneetxp/the_deno/readme.md

 In Databse Side there are still many issue but on the auth session and router side of thing this is goood.
 On Our Framework

+Mysql with model are not good avoid them.

+Routing session and auth are good but testing is still lacking we are in still alpha

 ```bash
 Running 10s test @ http://localhost:3333
   2 threads and 10 connections